charmoniumQ/wf-reg-test/docs/reports/acm_rep_pres.md

 ::: incremental
 1. Look at one unclassified crashing execution by hand.
    * Describe the high-level reason.
-2. Write a regular expression to catch this kind of error (stderr, stdout, logs).
+2. Write a regular expression to catch this kind of error.
    * Make sure it is exclusive with the other regular expressions.
 3. Mark these as classified.
 4. Repeat to 1